Santi Pietro e Paterniano, Mondavio: History

 The church was founded in 1444 with the unification of two parishes.
-It was refurbished in 1563 by designs of Bartolomeo Genga.
+It was refurbished in 1563 based on the designs of Bartolomeo Genga.
 The church was again redecorated and enlarged in 1741 when it was made a collegiate church.

 The interior hosts stucco decorations by Brandani including a Nativity.
-The adjacent tower of the Porta di San Pietro was incorporated as apse.
+The adjacent tower of the Porta di San Pietro was incorporated as an apse.
 The lateral chapels were added.
 In the Chapel of the Holy Sacrament is a canvas depicting a Guardian Angel by Giuseppe Bottani.
 There is also a small canvas of the Christ of the Passion surrounded by Angels with the instruments of the Passion.
 In the apse is a Glory of the Virgin with St John Evangelist, and St Catherine attributed to followers of Federico Barocci.
 In the Chapel of the Patron Saints is a canvas depicting the Virgin, St Michael Archangel, and St Pope Eleuterio with 18th-century Mondavio in the background by Sebastiano Ceccarini.
 Carved wooden choirs stalls line the apse.